 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-One of the most common complaints our Las Vegas veterinarians, Dr. Terri Koppe, Dr. Cathy Berquist, Dr. Laura Klaassen, and Dr. Alissa McCormick hears at our cat hospital is the problem of inappropriate elimination -- the unexplained inability or refusal of a cat to follow his or her litter box training.
+One of the most common complaints our Las Vegas veterinarians, Dr. Terri Koppe, Dr. Cathy Berquist, Dr. Laura Klaassen, Dr. Alissa McCormick, and Dr. Ashley Love hears at our cat hospital is the problem of inappropriate elimination -- the unexplained inability or refusal of a cat to follow his or her litter box training.
 There are many possible reasons cats may deviate from their normal litter box routine, ranging from medical problems to emotional stress.

 Unfortunately, too many owners give up on finding a solution to the problem; in fact, inappropriate elimination is the number one reason cats are turned over to animal shelters for euthanasia.
 Even owners who keep their cats may become increasingly frustrated by this problem, increasing the tension level in the home.